jbostoen/itop-jb-powershell/readme.md

 ## Configuration example

-"default" is the name of the default **environment** and should always be included.
+"production" is the name of the default **environment** and should always be included.
 You can add more environments by adding an '**<environment-name>**.json' file in `%UserProfile%\Documents\WindowsPowerShell\Modules\iTop\environments`

+⚠ To be future proof: only use alphabetical characters, numbers or underscores in the filenames.
+Some words are reserved words in PowerShell, so this module will not use "default.json" as a name anymore.

 **API settings** are useful in all cases.
 All other settings are primarily when you have iTop installed on the same machine as where you are running the PowerShell module on.